xNok/Using-Continuous-Testing-in-DevOps-Workflows/README.md

 * **Jobs**, they determine sets actions of your pipeline and are executed in parallel unless dependencies between jobs are specified.

-* **Step**, they are the individual components of a Job and can be of two types `Scripts` or `Actions`.
+* **Steps**, they are the individual components of a Job and can be of two types `Scripts` or `Actions`.
 Steps defining a `run` attribute execute a command on the host defined by  `runs-on` at the beginning of a Job.
 Steps containing `uses` execute an [Action](https://docs.github.com/en/actions/creating-actions), a reusable automation script.

 It’s straightforward to extend a workflow once you understand those three concepts.
 Here’s a sample workflow, that was recommended to me for a Python application :